melmel27/comakery/README.md

 The Transfer Admin for the Token Contract can provision account addresses to transfer and receive tokens under certain conditions.
 This is the process for configuring transfer restrictions and transferring tokens:
 1. An Investor sends their Anti Money Laundering and Know Your Customer (AML/KYC) information to the Transfer Admin or to a proxy vetting service to verify this information.
 The benefit of using a qualified third party provider is to avoid needing to store privately identifiable information.
 This code does not provide a solution for collecting AML/KYC information.
-2. The Transfer Admin calls `setAccountPermissions(investorAddress, transferGroup, addressTimeLock, maxTokens)` to provision their account.
+2. The Transfer Admin calls `setAddressPermissions(investorAddress, transferGroup, addressTimeLock, maxTokens)` to provision their account.
 Initially this will be done for the Primary Issuance of tokens to investors where tokens are distributed directly from the issuer to holder accounts.
 3. A potential buyer sends their AML/KYC information to the Transfer Admin or a trusted AML/KYC provider.
-4. The Transfer Admin calls `setAccountPermissions(buyerAddress, transferGroup, addressTimeLock, maxTokens)` to provision the Buyer account.
+4. The Transfer Admin calls `setAddressPermissions(buyerAddress, transferGroup, addressTimeLock, maxTokens)` to provision the Buyer account.
 5. At this time or before, the Transfer Admin authorizes the transfer of tokens between account groups with `setAllowGroupTransfer(fromGroup, toGroup, afterTimestamp)` .
 Note that allowing a transfer from group A to group B by default does not allow the reverse transfer from group B to group A. This would have to be done separately.
 An example is that Reg CF unaccredited investors may be allowed to sell to Accredited US investors but not vice versa.

 ## Overview of Transfer Restriction Enforcement Functions